strimzi/strimzi.github.io/_posts/2025-08-26-strimzi-metrics-reporter.md

 ```

 By adding `type: strimziMetricsReporter` to the `metricsConfig` section of your `Kafka` custom resource, Strimzi will export a sensible set of default metrics.
-However, you can add you own custom values (providing the metrics are available) by filtering the metrics by name.
+However, you can add you own custom values by filtering the metrics by name.
 This is achieved by adding another field called `values`, and within that field, adding `allowList`.
-Then you can specify which metrics you want to collect as a regex list, where each entry is used to filter allowed metrics.
+Then you can specify which metrics you want to collect, where each entry is used to filter allowed metrics.
 For example:

 ```yaml